joss-aztec/poh-semaphore/README.md

 Anonymous user actions should call PoH Semaphore's `verifyProof` method with proof information produced by the interacting user.
 Each proof is disposable, so the user will have to generate this information for every interaction.
 Furthermore the service should also declare a service nullifier, and test that the `serviceNullifier` forwarded to `verifyProof` is consistent with the service.
 Your service nullifier can be any unique snark field element, such as the hash of the name of your service.

-IMPORTANT: If a service contract has more than one ingress for user interactions, then an attack is possible in which an intercepted proof could be redirected to a different method.
+**IMPORTANT**: If a service contract has more than one ingress for user interactions, then an attack is possible in which an intercepted proof could be redirected to a different method.
 A user's intent should be fully encoded into the proof so it can't be tampered, and then evaluated at one ingress on the service contract.

 #### Frontend integration